Jerk Pork Belly Buns with Grilled Pineapple

 - 1 clove garlic

 - 2 tbsp fresh cilantro leaves, finely chopped

 - 2 tbsp fresh mint leaves, finely chopped

 - 4 slices pineapple

 - 4 thin slices red onion (optional)

 - 4 brioche buns

-The day before you plan to eat, cut the pork belly into eight equal pieces and season well with salt.
+- The day before you plan to eat, cut the pork belly into eight equal slices and season well with salt.
 Add the remaining pork seasoning ingredients to the bowl of a food processor, blend until smooth, then smother the pork with the marinade.
 Cover and refrigerate overnight.

-The following day, set your Cinder device to 165oF and add the pork to the grill.
+- The following day, set your Cinder device to 165°F and add the pork to the grill.